bcgov/cirmo-dpia/README.md

 ```bash
 docker compose up -d dpia-api dpia-webapp
 ```
 This command will build the project API and Web App containers in headless mode.
 If you need to only run one container remove "dpia-api dpia-webapp" and replace with the name of the container you'd like to build and run.
 The name of all containers used within the DPIA project can be found in the docker-compose file found at the root level of this repository.

-### Environment Variables

-### .env File

 ### Project Dependencies

-### Quick Start

 ## NPM Scripts